ravecrocker/LoE-PrivateServer/README.md

 This is a Private Server, to play LoE even when the official servers are closed.
 The official release is for Windows x86.
 The server should work on Linux and Mac too, but you'll need to compile it yourself.

-<b>The current release of the server DOES NOT work with the latest version of the game.</b><br/>
-It will work if you compile it from source yourself, but it might be buggy.
-Expect a working release at the end of the open weekend.

 <h3>How to use</h3>
 Extract in the Legends of Equestria folder, start PrivateServer.exe and the game.
 In the game pick a name/password (no need to register first)